Freedom Force (2002 video game): Gameplay

+Development

+The game used the NetImmerse game engine.

 Comic book tie-in

 From January to June 2005, the story of the first Freedom Force game was retold in a six-issue comic book miniseries published by Image Comics.
 This series was scripted by Eric Dieter and featured Jack Kirby-influenced artwork by Tom Scioli.
 Dieter also wrote the series "Bible" and served as community manager for the official website's forum, "Freedom Fans".

 Reception

-The game received "universal acclaim," according to the review aggregation website Metacritic.
+The game received "universal acclaim" according to the review aggregation website Metacritic.
 GameSpot named it the best computer game of March 2002.

 Freedom Force won Computer Gaming World's 2002 "Strategy Game of the Year" award.
 The editors of Computer Games Magazine named it the ninth-best computer game of 2002 and called it "the superhero game fans have been waiting for".
 It also received the magazine's "Best Voice Acting" award.
 GameSpot presented it with its annual "Best Story on PC" prize.
 Freedom Force was also nominated for PC Gamer US's "2002 Best Roleplaying Game", The Electric Playground's 2002 "Best Strategy Game for PC" and GameSpot's "Best Music on PC", "Biggest Surprise on PC" and "Best Graphics (Artistic) on PC" awards.
+During the 6th Annual Interactive Achievement Awards, Freedom Force was nominated for "Computer Role-Playing Game of the Year" by the Academy of Interactive Arts & Sciences.